nebulab/runtime_config/README.md

 A middleware to change configuration parameters at runtime for Rails 5.

-**NOTE**: this is an alpha version, this gem is not yet released on rubygems, major changes could happen
+**NOTE**: this is an alpha version, this gem is not yet released on rubygems, major changes could happen.

 ## Installation and Usage